 I am a grad student through the UBC Masters in Educational technology and am interested in leveraging technology to support students in second-language environments, student agency, and technology-supported inclusive practices.
-I am interested in effective admin practices and am currently developing a research question based on this topic.

 Purpose and Objectives